-- a.
-Operations Manager (OM) shall: - 1.
-Ensure that an operational briefing is conducted at least once during the day and evening shifts.
-Participants shall include, at a minimum, the OM, Operational Supervisors (OS), Traffic Management Coordinator(s) (TMC), and other interested personnel, as designated by facility management.
-Discussions at the meeting should include meteorological conditions (present and forecasted), staffing, equipment status, runways in use, AAR and TM initiatives (present and anticipated). - 2.
-Assume responsibility for TMC duties when not staffed. - 3.
-Ensure that TM initiatives are carried out by Operational Supervisors (OS).
+1. Ensure that an operational briefing is conducted at least once during the day and evening shifts.
+Participants shall include, at a minimum, the STMCIC, Operations Supervisors (OS), Traffic Management Coordinator(s) (TMC), and other interested personnel as designated by facility management.
+Discussions at the meeting should include meteorological conditions (present and forecasted), staffing, equipment status, runways in use, AAR and traffic management initiatives (present and anticipated).

+2. Assume responsibility for TMC duties when not staffed.

+3. Ensure that traffic management initiatives are carried out by Supervisory Traffic Management Coordinator-in-Charge (STMCIC).

 b.
-SATCS shall:
+OS shall:

-- 1. Keep the TMU and affected sectors apprised of situations or circumstances that may cause congestion or delays. - 2.
-Coordinate with the TMU and ATCS's to develop appropriate TM initiatives for sectors and airports in their area of responsibility. - 3.
-Continuously review TM initiatives affecting their area of responsibility and coordinate with TMU for extensions, revisions, or cancellations. - 4.
-Ensure that TM initiatives are carried out by ATCS's.
+1. Keep the TMU and affected sectors apprised of situations or circumstances that may cause congestion or delays.

+2. Coordinate with the TMU and ATCS's to develop appropriate traffic management initiatives for sectors and airports in their area of responsibility.

+3. Continuously review traffic management initiatives affecting their area of responsibility and coordinate with TMU for extensions, revisions, or cancellations.

+4. Ensure that traffic management initiatives are carried out by ATCS's.

 c.
-ATCS's shall:
+ATCS's shall;

-- 1. Ensure that TM initiatives and programs are enforced within their area of responsibility.
-TM initiatives and programs do not have priority over maintaining: - (a) Separation of aircraft. - (b) Procedural integrity of the sector. - 2.
-Keep the SATCS and TMU apprised of situations or circumstances that may cause congestion or delays. - 3.
-Continuously review TM initiatives affecting their area of responsibility and coordinate with SATCS and TMU for extensions, revisions, or cancellations.
+1. Ensure that traffic management initiatives and programs are enforced within their area of responsibility.
+Traffic management initiatives and programs do not have priority over maintaining:

+(a) Separation of aircraft.

+(b) Procedural integrity of the sector.

+2. Keep the OS and TMU apprised of situations or circumstances that may cause congestion or delays.

+3. Continuously review traffic management initiatives affecting their area of responsibility and coordinate with OS and TMU for extensions, revisions, or cancellations.